-Orchids whose odor is unpleasant due to natural adaptations tend to smell the worst a few days after they bloom.
+An unpleasant orchid scent can be due to natural adaptations.
+These orchids tend to smell the worst a few days after they bloom.
 You might want to try putting the plant in a glass bell jar or outside for a couple of days.
 But orchids require air circulation, so do not leave them in the bell jar too long.

 Not all orchids smell bad naturally.
 A smelly orchid could be a sign that something is wrong.
 Your orchid could have a bacterial infection that is causing the smell.

 These are some common bacterial infections and diseases that can cause an orchid to smell bad:

 - Erwinia.
 This bacteria rots the leaves.
 The leaves will look water-soaked, with yellow halos surrounding the water spots.
 Seriously stressed plants, especially Phalaenopsis orchids, are especially susceptible to this.
 Erwinia is a rapidly spreading bacteria and one of the stinkiest.

 - Bacterial Brown Spot.
 If you see water-soaked lesions on a leaf that eventually turn black, you could have Brown Spot.
 Splashing water on the leaf will cause the disease to spread.